phegman/vue-mapbox-gl/readme.md

 Overview of available Mapbox options can be found here: [https://www.mapbox.com/mapbox-gl-js/api/#map](https://www.mapbox.com/mapbox-gl-js/api/#map)

-mapOptions.container will default to 'map' (giving the container and id of 'map').
+mapOptions.container will default to 'map' (giving the container an id of 'map').
 If you want to change this or use multiple map components on the same page simply set mapOptions.container.

 ---